Wren Howell

 Since this behevior is all pre-programmed, as a user (or a system administrator), we can control how particular extensions will be executed when they are opened.
 This is important because threat actors use certain file extension types to get a user to execute a malicious program on a machine.
 One of the common file extensions that threat actors abuse is .hta extension.
 HTA stands for Hypertext Markup Language Application that has an executable file that contains hypertext code and could also contain VBScript or JScript code.

-Since threat actors commonly abuse .hta file extensions, changing it to open in a .txt file instead will buy the user some time to think and ask questions, e.g., Do I really want to execute this file?
+Since threat actors commonly abuse .hta file extensions, changing it to open in a .txt file instead of mshta.exe will buy the user some time to think and ask questions, e.g., Do I really want to execute this file?
 Changing these defaults could prevent the user from executing the extension automatically.
 This is like having a friend, parent, or relative asking, ‘Are you really sure you want to do this right now?’
 Just like when sometimes we need someone to avoid making regrettable mistakes, sometimes we need to change the defaults to help us avoid decisions that we could regret later.

 Follow me